yjg30737/pyqt-ai/README.md

 This can be used in pyqt6, pyside6.

-Using SQLite is database, which is lighthearted and easy to use.
+Using SQLite as database, which is lighthearted and easy to use.

 ## Applications list
 * OpenAI Chatbot